-Step into the light and airy offices of Chicago Loan Company and you would never suspect you’re in a pawnshop.
-Located on the twelfth floor of the Heyworth Building in Chicago – valuable art on the walls and private offices in which to conduct transactions – Chicago Loan Company is a world apart from the typical storefront pawnshop.
+Step into the light and airy offices of Chicago Loan Company and you would never suspect you’re in a pawn shop.
+Located on the twelfth floor in the historic Heyworth building in the heart of Chicago – valuable art on the walls and private offices in which to conduct transactions – Chicago Loan Company is a world apart from the typical storefront pawn shop.

-In the 1930’s, when Los Angeles’ pawnshops were concentrated downtown on Hill Street, founder Louis Zimmelman knew there was a market for a different kind of pawn brokerage.
-Instead of a dimly lit storefront operation where a pawnbroker sits behind a wire-enclosed booth making loans over the counter, Louis envisioned a place with the look and feel of a fine jewelry store, where the pawnbroker always wears a suit and tie, where business is conducted in private offices and where the client’s valuables are securely kept in a bank vault.
+In the 1930’s, when Los Angeles’ pawn shops were concentrated downtown on Hill Street, founder Louis Zimmelman knew there was a market for a different kind of pawn business.
+Instead of a dimly lit storefront operation where a pawnbroker sits behind a wire-enclosed booth making loans over the counter, Louis envisioned a place with the look and feel of a fine jewelry store, where the pawnbroker always wears a suit and tie, where business is conducted in private offices, and where the client’s valuables are securely kept in a bank vault.

 And he was just the man to do it.
-A snappy dresser, a gentleman, and a jeweler whose family had been in the diamond trade for four generations, Louis chose Beverly Hills as the site for his new pawnshop.
-Hidden away in a bank building, the original Beverly Loan Company was a place where Hollywood’s movie stars, movie executives and affluent Westsiders temporarily down on their luck could discreetly pawn their jewelry for quick cash without going downtown.
+A snappy dresser, a gentleman, and a jeweler whose family had been in the diamond trade for four generations, Louis chose Beverly Hills as the site for his new pawn shop.
+Hidden away in a bank building, the original Beverly Loan Company was a place where Hollywood’s movie stars, entertainment executives and affluent Westsiders temporarily down on their luck, or in between projects, could discreetly pawn their jewelry for quick cash without going downtown.